 Your due diligence

 Before signing the deed, take the time to truly inspect the business.
 Analyze financial statements and compare them to industry standards, examine the physical property and kitchen equipment to ensure it’s in working order, and review all paperwork to verify that business licenses and health permits are up-to-date.

 Does this business-type sound like the right fit for you?
 If so, let your research begin here at businessesforsale.com.
 Offering a one-stop-shop for aspiring entrepreneurs to search, find, and close their next business deal.
-Browse through our extensive marketplace of businesses for sale, and get ready to purchase your own bagel shop.
+Browse through our extensive marketplace of businesses for sale, and get ready to purchase your own bagel shop near you.